TKOaly/rv-tui-frontend/readme.md

 ### lib

-Contains application state atoms and miscellaneous utility functions.
-These should separated at some point.
+Contains miscellaneous application logic and utility functions.

 ## Tests

 Will be implemented once the codebase is not horribly unstable.

 ## Code Style

 Linting with IDE extensions or NPM scripts, eslint and prettier config done in the project.